MicrosoftDocs/memdocs/windows-365/provisioning-errors.md

 ## Microsoft Teams optimization error

 Windows 365 provisioned the Cloud PC but didn’t configure the Cloud PC to use Microsoft Teams in the mode optimized for running on a VM remotely.
-Note: This optimization does not install Microsoft Teams and all components.
+This optimization doesn't install Microsoft Teams and all components.
 It only sets the configuration that takes effect if you do install Microsoft Teams on the Cloud PC.
 If this optimization is not set and Microsoft Teams is installed on this device, Microsoft Teams won’t run in the optimized mode for remote connections.

 **Suggested test**: Retry provisioning.

 ## Not enough IP addresses available

-When providing a subnet to the on-premises network connection, make sure that there are more than sufficient IP addresses.
+When providing a subnet to the OPNC, make sure that there are more than sufficient IP addresses.

 Every Cloud PC provisioning process uses one of the IP addresses provided in the range.